 York Open Eco Homes annual events are part of the national Green Open Homes which provide opportunities to visit living demonstrations of energy saving and other green living measures, learn from their experiences and share yours.
-In the past two years these have included: Little Eco Terrace, 1990s bungalow with edible garden and 100+ year old semi.
+In the past years these have included: Little Eco Terrace, 1990s bungalow with edible garden and 100+ year old semi.

 The second York Open Eco Homes was held over the weekends of 14th and 21st May 2016, with a follow-up Future-Proof Your Home workshop on Saturday 11th June.
 You can see from the event flier that an architects’ studio and an eco holiday home opened their doors to visitors alongside regular homes.